flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 - VHF2 tuned by RMP1 or RMP3.
 - VHF3, HF1, HF2 (/41) tuned by RMP1 or RMP2.

-### NAV (with transparent switchguard)
+### NAV (with transparent switch guard)

 This is used as a backup to select navigation aids and coursed via the RMP.

 !!! info ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently, not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### Radio navigation selection keys